 It puts novel writing into a whole new perspective: with the reader in mind.
 This notion forces me to also think about my ideal reader.
 For some, it may be a child, for others a woman, a teenager, or a mystery fan.

 With James Patterson, novel writing suddenly becomes more than just self-expression.
 In fact, it seems that he always has the reader in mind when writing.
-Might this be the secret to creating page-turners?
+Might this be the secret to writing bestsellers?

 In our distraction-filled world, it’s a challenge to hold the reader’s attention for several hundred pages.
 And whilst there are things we cannot control – a call, children coming home, water boiling – the challenge is to make our novels flow in a distraction-free way (no logical gaps, confusions, misconceptions), always pushing those questions that the reader just must have answered.